chrisburlacu1/qwen-code/OLLAMA_README.md

-# Qwen Code - Ollama Fork
+# Sosh - Qwen Code Fork

 This is a fork of [Qwen Code](https://github.com/QwenLM/qwen-code) specifically configured for **Ollama** and **offline/air-gapped environments**.